-I only focused on how they sound, and what tones fit in each chord.
+I only focused on how they sounded, and what tones fit in each chord.
 I easily got it into my ears, which changes I can make on chords, for them to sound more exotic while not changing their function or nature.

 I believe there are 2 ways of learning how to implement complex chords.
 One is to know all the chords in theory and have them memorized, as well as their function in each chord progression you choose to play in.
-This way requires very big knowledge initially, before you can even start combining those types of chords.
+This way requires very big knowledge initially before you can even start combining those types of chords.

-The other way is to take all the easy guitar chords you have in your chord progressions, and change their intervals one by one, while noticing and memorizing the difference.
+The other way is to take all the easy guitar chords you have in your chord progressions and change their intervals one by one, while noticing and memorizing the difference.
 This is what I talk about.
 I see chord progressions as multiple melody lines (directed intervals), played at same time.
 Take a look at this to understand me more clearly:

 This diagram explains the transition from Em to F chord.
-I see that transition, not only as 2 separate group of notes (chords), but as 6 synchronized melody lines.
+I see that transition, not only as 2 separate groups of notes (chords), but as 6 synchronized melody lines.
 The numbers to the left say that E to F is 1st melody line, B to C is 2nd, and so on.

-Now, if I want to spice up the Em chord in this progression, I will probably start by replacing or adding one or more of first five beginning melody line notes with some other notes from designated key.
+Now, if I want to spice up the Em chord in this progression, I will probably start by replacing or adding one or more of the first five beginning melody line notes with some other notes from the designated key.
 I also usually leave the root note untouched, since that change would usually alter the function of that chord.
 So, let’s try adding the note on 3rd melody line.
 Let’s add A note on 2nd fret:

-First thing, don’t worry that much about what’s the name of that new chord (though, it’s advisable to eventually go through all those chords you’ll come up with and learn their name and function).
+First thing, don’t worry that much about what’s the name of that new chord (though it’s advisable to eventually go through all those chords you’ll come up with and learn their name and function).
 Focus on how that sounds.
 Can you add some other note from that melody line instead of A?
-Let’s try few of them:
+Let’s try a few of them:

 Not all added notes may sound melodic until you actually make a transition to F guitar barre chord.
 Now, try to add the notes on 1st melody line: